 - Breast enlargement in men

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
 Your doctor may refer you to an endocrinologist.
 This is a type of doctor that focuses on hormone disorders.

 Tests to determine hypopituitarism include taking a blood sample to do the following: